mahmoud1512/simple-RAG/README.md

-# simple RAG SYSTEM
+# simple RAG system

 ## Abstract
 Retrival Augmented generation has become a standard in LLMs world.
-It allows the model to access a non-parametric memory that helps it to answer the question in a better and task-specific way
+It allows the model to access a non-parametric memory that helps it to answer the question in a better and task-specific way.

 ---
 ## Implementation